RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Hypertext Transfer Protocol (HTTP).
 Answer: D.

-WAFs recognize HTTP traffic and can respond to traffic that matches prohibited rulesets or conditions.
+**WAFs recognize HTTP traffic and can respond to traffic that matches prohibited rulesets or conditions**.

 Option A is technically correct; a WAF can be given a ruleset that recognizes certain forms of attack traffic.
 However, this answer is too general,